Book 2 in the Fae Touched Series

 “Exactly, and as I said earlier, this isn’t a request.”
-Myles’ piercing green gaze met James’ glowing wolf-yellow without fear or sympathy.
+Prince Myles’ piercing green gaze met James’ glowing wolf-yellow without fear or sympathy.
 “A strong alpha male can survive a prolonged separation from his Ca’anam.”

 “But our claimed females cannot.
 Mentally or physically.
 Her body will start deteriorating in a matter of weeks.
 And if I’m captured or forcibly kept away from Sarah too long…” He lifted the prince onto his toes, a low growl vibrating in his chest.
 “She.
 Could.
 Die.”

 “Then don’t get caught,” he said, hands finally leaving his pockets to wrap around James’ wrists like cold, steel bands.
-“I’m not exaggerating when I say our treaty with the US government is at risk.”

-“Remember to whom you’re speaking, wolf.”
+“Remember to whom you are speaking, wolf.”

 “Fuck you…milord.”
 The scent of damp earth and a hint of lengthened incisors warned James he was pushing the prince’s patience.
 He didn’t give a shit.
 “And I’m speaking to someone who wants my child to believe his father is a traitor.”